Wildlife of the Sub-Arctic

 Moose (Alces alces) can occasionally be seen.
 Their habitat is marginal until well upriver.

 Woodland caribou and barren ground caribou (Rangifer tarandus) are seen in small numbers in the Twin lakes area.
-Hunting pressure makes them hard to see.
+Hunting pressure makes them less abundant harder to see as they avoid human contact.

 The red bat (Lasiurus borealis) is rare.